jeffskinnerbox/blog/content/ideas/howto-stream-video-from-raspberry-pi-camera.md

 * [Video Compression Explainer — Like We’re Five-Year-Olds](https://hackaday.com/2020/08/28/video-compression-explainer-like-were-five-year-olds/)

 ## What are the Video Transport Protocols?

-To transport the stream of of video data packets, there are several protocals to pick from.
+To transport the stream of of video data packets, there are several protocals to pick f<https://fast.com/>peedtest.net/> In TCP<https://github.com/sivel/speedtest-cli>ost simple solution.
-In TCP/IP networks an UDP transport is the most simple solution.
 The RTP protocol is a transport protocol on top of UDP.
 Nowadays HTTP is also often used as a transport for streaming video.